learn-co-students/swift-interfaceBuilder-readme-swift-intro-000/README.md

 > The flower that blooms in adversity is the rarest and most beautiful of all. -[Mulan](https://en.wikipedia.org/wiki/Mulan_(1998_film))

+## Overview

+We'll introduce you to INterface Builder, which allows developers to create create interfaces for applications using a graphical user interface (GUI).

 ## Learning Objectives

-* Explain that *Interface Builder* allows developers to create interfaces for applications using a graphical user interface (GUI).
-* Navigate to *Interface Builder* from Xcode.
+* Navigate to *Interface Builder* from Xcode
-* Explain that a `.storyboard` file is single file in Xcode that shows the flow of the various screens that will make an app.
+* Explain that a `.storyboard` file is single file in Xcode that shows the flow of the various screens that will make an app
 * Navigate to the Development Info section after selecting their target in the Project navigator
-* Navigate to the Object Library.
+* Navigate to the Object Library
-* Drag a View Controller onto the canvas and understands that this is referred to as a scene.
+* Drag a View Controller onto the canvas as a scene

 ## Interface Builder